russelljjarvis/teiili/docs/scripts/Tools.rst

 Tools
 *****

-This is a collection of useful tools and functions mainly for use with brian2.
+This is a collection of useful tools and functions mainly for use with `Brian2`.
 Or other spiking network software or hardware.

 converter
 ---------
-Functions in this module convert data from or to brian2 compatible formats.
+Functions in this module convert data from or to `Brian2` compatible formats.
 In particular, there are functions to convert and process data from DVS cameras.

 cpptools
 --------
 This provides functions that are used by the TeiliNetwork class to allow running the network several times with different parameters without recompiling.
 This is in particular useful if you have small networks and you would like to do parameter optimization.
-Have a look at sequence_learning_standalone_tutorial as an example for how to use it.
+Have a look at `sequence_learning_standalone_tutorial`_ as an example for how to use it.

 .. code-block:: python